 Approximately thirty percent of all FAFSA applications are selected by the U.S. Department of Education for a process called verification.
-During this process, the Office of Financial Aid will be comparing information from your application with signed copies of federal tax forms, and/or other financial documents.
-If there are differences between your FAFSA information and your financial documents, the Office of Financial Aid may send corrections electronically, to have your application reprocessed.
+During this process, the Office of Financial Aid will be comparing information from your application with Federal Tax Transcripts and/or other financial documents.
+If there are differences between your FAFSA information and your financial documents, the Office of Financial Aid will send corrections electronically, to have your application reprocessed.